jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 ### API Versioning Approach
 {: .govuk-heading-m}

 The Street Manager API services will be versioned via the URL path, for example <code>api.sandbox.domain.com/v1/works/.../</code> versus <code>api.sandbox.domain.com/v2/works/.../</code>.
-Initially, the Private Beta will focus on the <code>v1</code> major version of the codebase, with new major versions being introduced at a later date.
+Initially, the Public Beta will focus on the <code>v1</code> major version of the codebase, with new major versions being introduced at a later date.
 {: .govuk-body}